Proficiency Testing Scheme

 - PT is really designed for participants to test the assay in their normal testing environment, i.e. it is not expected that they do anything that they wouldn’t normally do.
 With PAM, however, it is expected that labs would make extra special efforts to achieve assaying accuracy.

-Jonathan Jodry delivered a presentation on the 2015 Proficiency Testing Scheme at biennial Assay and Refining Conference on 9-10 March, 2015.
-His presentation, together with the all the others delivered at the Conference are available on the the LBMA website here.
+Jonathan Jodry delivered a presentation on the Proficiency Testing Scheme at the most recent biennial Assay and Refining Conference on 20-21 March, 2017.
+His presentation is available here on the LBMA website.